-- A funnier example consists of 'important' Non Player Characters (town guard captains, generals and the like) being level 10-20 depending on the zone, while regular town guards and merchants can be whatever the max level of the current expansion is.
+- A funnier example consists of 'important' Non Player Characters (town guard captains, generals and the like) being an appropriate level for the zone they're in, while regular town guards and merchants can be whatever the max level of the current expansion is.
 This can result, for example, in a level 15 mayor or guard captain in a town with level 80 guards.

 - City of Villains has a case of this, especially in the villains' bank-robbing Mayhem Missions.
 By the time you're level 40, you've fought insane cyborgs, giant monsters, powerful sorcerers....and yet these allegedly normal rent-a-cops on the way to the bank vault are still a hindrance (Of course one could imagine that in a world of frequent bank robberies and that fairly often sees cataclysmic events such as alien invasions, rent a cops are much less of a joke).

-- If you're fighting a hobo in Kingdom of Loathing, you're either in the lowest level area, or the highest.
+- If you're fighting a hobo in Kingdom of Loathing, you're either in the lowest level area, or one of the highest.

 - Many similar-looking enemies like skeletons in Runescape have different strength based on the dungeon they are in.
 In Daemonheim, the enemies get stronger based on number of players raiding the dungeon and the floor number.

 - Warhammer Online has the right enemy types as champions and heroes that you'd expect, but even a level 3 hero is nothing to a level 40 mob.
 This leads to Elven Princes, Chaos Giants, enormous summoned Daemons and veteran Captains being many times weaker than... a militia member's dog.